Supportive Services

 At every stage of their journey, from the time a person or family walks through the front door of LAFH to the time they walk through the front door of their new home, our staff work hand-in-hand with participants to assess, engage, and re-engage with them, ensuring that everyone receives the customized support and solutions they need to stabilize their lives.

 Our comprehensive service model includes a wide range of services.
 These may include connections to mental and physical health care; trauma recovery services, including resources for survivors of domestic violence; substance use disorder treatment; employment and education support; financial literacy; and youth enrichment programs.
-If we don’t provide services directly, we leverage our broad network of partner agencies across the region to meet the specialized needs of our community.
+If we don’t provide services directly, we leverage our broad network of partner agencies across the region to meet the specialized needs of our participants.

 Expansion of harm reduction services

-Expansion of mobile health clinics
+Introduction of mobile health clinics

 Increase in linkages to higher levels of care